AV

 Researchers are asked to recognize that coercion to participate in a study, however benign, adds an increased level of risk to the participants.
 To mitigate this risk, the IRB suggests that the following procedure be followed:

-• Peer coercion may be an additional factor for in-class completion of surveys, especially lengthy surveys.
+• Peer coercion may be an additional factor for in-class completion of surveys.

 Faculty members/instructors who wish to use their students in a research study are strongly encouraged to discuss their project with the IRB Administrator prior to designing the protocol to delay approval of the project.
 The IRB Administrator may be able to suggest other ways to mitigate coercion and/or increase privacy protection.